Rborres/Sosqua/README.md

 ### Mask

-In order to consolidate EVI averages per for the cultives, it is necesary to create a layer specifying the farm areas.
+In order to consolidate EVI averages per for the farm areas, it is necessary to create a layer specifying the farm areas.
 As it was mentioned before, this is a test developed for 4 farms.
-The mask was developed using the result of a supervised classification in QGIS (using the Semiatomatic-Classificaton Plug-in of QGIS), a predial bounds shapefile of the zone and, finally, a shapefile of the layer "Likely for Family Agriculture"  from: https://sipra.upra.gov.co/.
+The mask was developed using the result of a supervised classification in QGIS (using the Semi-Automatic-Classification Plug-in of QGIS), a predial bounds shapefile of the zone and, finally, a shapefile of the layer "Likely for Family Agriculture"  from https://sipra.upra.gov.co/.

 <p align="center">
 <img src="Images/Classification.png" width="50%">
 <br>